django-cas-ng/django-cas-ng/docs/configuration.rst

 ``CAS_STAFF_AFFILIATION`` [Optional]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This variable specifies the CAS affiliation that, when present in the user's
+This variable specifies the CAS affiliation that, when present in the
+user's authentication attributes, will cause the user's staff status
+in Django to be updated on every login.
+If the specified affiliation
-authentication attributes, causes the user to be marked as staff in Django.
+is found in the user's attributes, the user is marked as staff;
+if it is absent, any existing staff status is removed.
+This ensures
+that staff privileges are dynamically managed based on the current
+CAS affiliations.

 The default is ``None``.